UplandsDynamic/simple-stock-management/README.md

 ## IMPORTANT UPDATE - 16 March 2020

-***Due to lack of funding - and therefore assumed lack of interest - the open source branch of this project offered here will no longer be regularly maintained as of this date.***
+***Due to lack of sponsorship/funding - and therefore assumed lack of interest - the GPL licensed version of this project offered here may no longer be regularly maintained as of this date.***

-***This means the application should NOT be used in production (i.e. a "live" working environment) unless whoever is administering it regularly patches project dependencies with upstream security updates as and when they are released by the vendors.***
+***For paying clients, I am continuing to maintain a regularly updated, proprietary licensed version (source available), with a private Docker repository serving prebuilt containers.***

-***If anyone IS actually using this project in production and would like maintenance support to apply upstream security patches - and/or would like to request other bespoke work on this project - please feel free to email me to discuss at productions@aninstance.com.
+***If anyone wants to avail of this project in production and would like to purchase a subscription to the regularly updated proprietary licensed version, and/or would like to request other bespoke work on this project, please feel free to email me to discuss at productions@aninstance.com.
 Thank you!***

+***Note: The GPL licensed version available here SHOULD NOT BE USED IN PRODUCTION (i.e. a "live" working environment) UNLESS whoever is administering it regularly patches project dependencies with upstream security updates as and when they are released by the vendors.
+In that case, if running with Docker, the Dockerfiles (both server & frontend) would need to be amended to pull from your forked and updated Github source.***

 ***